OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Introduction

-Accordingly, we have developed a fully automatic analysis toolkit, OCTolyzer, for segmentation and feature measurement of cross-sectional retinal and choroidal OCT images and the accompanying en face SLO image.
-The benefits of OCTolyzer are:
+Accordingly, we have developed a fully automatic analysis toolkit, OCTolyzer, for segmentation and feature extraction of cross-sectional retinal and choroidal OCT images and the accompanying en face SLO localiser image.
+OCTolyzer is designed to equip the general researcher, who may not have a technical background or specialist training in image analysis, with the means of analysing their own clinical OCT/SLO data in a standardised, reliable and reproducible manner.